darwin-eu/ReportGenerator/README.md

 ## Installation

-You can install the development version of reportGenerator like so:
+You can install the development version of ReportGenerator like so:

 ``` r
 install.packages("remotes")